-I commented on someone’s blog once that had Facebook been around while Zuckerberg was in school on that fateful night when his girlfriend broke up with him, instead of going back to his dorm and creating Facebook, he would have gone back to his dorm, logged onto Facebook, said some nasty things but not have created anything.
-The vehicle for his coed comparison campaign was already there, and a way to reach all of his “friends” would be sitting in front of him.
+I commented on someone’s blog once that had Facebook been around while Zuckerberg was in school on that fateful night when his girlfriend broke up with him, instead of going back to his dorm and creating what later became Facebook, he would have gone back to his dorm, logged onto Facebook, maybe posted some nasty things but probably wouldn’t have created anything.
+He wouldn’t even had needed to blog about it.
+A vehicle for his coed hotness comparison campaign would have already been there, all of their pics would have already been in front of him, and a way to reach all of his “friends” would be a click away.
 (All of this is based on the movie, The Social Network, by the way.)
-The blogger disagreed, saying that he may have created something else.
-While that may be true, especially given Zuckerberg’s immense talents, for many other people it is not.
+When I suggested this, the blogger disagreed, saying that Zuckerberg may have created something else.
+While that may be true, especially given Zuckerberg’s immense talents, for most people it is not.

 I have a teen son.
 He’s quite a good student, an honor student, actually, and has plenty of extracurricular activities.
 But when he’s free he logs on Facebook or plays video games, and probably finds other things to look at online . . . but I digress . . .